oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 ### Pre-Requisites

 This lab assumes you have:
-* Created an Oracle Cloud account
+- Created an Oracle Cloud account
-* Completed Lab - Initialize Environment (Link to Initialize Environment)
+- Initialized Environment (Link to Initialize Environment)
-* Completed Lab - Prepare Setup (Link to Prepare Setup)
+- Prepared Setup (Link to Prepare Setup)

 ## Task 1: Environment Setup